Lightning Flash Tickseed

 Hardiness Zone: 3

 Lightning Flash Tickseed has masses of beautiful yellow daisy flowers with dark brown eyes at the ends of the stems from mid summer to early fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its attractive ferny leaves emerge gold in spring, turning yellow in color throughout the season.
+Its attractive pointy leaves emerge gold in spring, turning yellow in color throughout the season.
 The fruit is not ornamentally significant.

 Lightning Flash Tickseed is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.